-Justin is an attorney at the firm of Plews Shadley Racher & Braun LLP, where he focuses in the areas of commercial litigation, environmental litigation, and insurance recovery.
+Justin is an attorney at the firm of Ogletree, Deakins, Nash, Smoak & Stewart, P.C. where he focuses in the areas of commercial litigation, environmental litigation, and insurance recovery.
 He is originally from Illinois, but fell in love with Indianapolis three years ago when he moved here for a job.
-His significant other is a deaf and hard of hearing teacher in the Indy area, and her passion for education and advocacy in the hearing loss community have motivated Justin to get involved with Hear Indiana.
-In his free time, Justin enjoys golfing, cooking and traveling.
+His wife is a deaf and hard of hearing teacher in the Indy area, and her passion for education and advocacy in the hearing loss community have motivated Justin to get involved with Hear Indiana.
+In his free time, Justin enjoys golfing, cooking, and traveling.

 Todd Hargreaves joined the Hear Indiana board in January 2017, and brings over 20 years’ experience in the financial services industry.
 In his current position at the Federal Home Loan Bank of Indianapolis (FHLBI), he oversees the daily operations of the bank’s main business line of providing loans, lines of credit, and letters of credit to its 400 member financial institutions in Indiana and Michigan.

 Todd earned his MBA with concentrations in finance and marketing from Vanderbilt University’s Owen Graduate School of Management and has a bachelor of arts in history from Hamilton College.
 Todd currently serves on the Roman Catholic Archdiocese of Indianapolis loan committee, as well as volunteers with the Zionsville Little League and Zionsville Youth Soccer Association.